FEniCS/dolfinx/python/demo/documented/stokes-taylor-hood/demo_stokes-taylor-hood.py.rst

 <dolfin.cpp.function.FunctionSpace>`.
 Since we have a
 mixed function space, we write
-``W.sub(0)`` for the velocity component of the space, and ``W.sub(1)`` for the pressure componnen of the space.
+``W.sub(0)`` for the velocity component of the space, and ``W.sub(1)`` for the pressure component of the space.
 The second argument specifies the value on the Dirichlet boundary.
-The last two arguments specify the marking of the subdomains;
+The last two arguments specify the marking of the subdomains:
-``sub_domains`` contains the subdomain markers and the number given as the last argument is the subdomain index.
+``sub_domains`` contains the subdomain markers, and the final argument is the subdomain index.

 The bilinear and linear forms corresponding to the weak mixed formulation of the Stokes equations are defined as follows::